hroncok/python-minimization/document.md

 - `__pycache__/module.cpython-38.opt-1.pyc` -- optimized bytecode cache (level 1)
 - `__pycache__/module.cpython-38.opt-2.pyc` -- optimized bytecode cache (level 2)

-Where each of the file has different purpose (explained below) and each of the files is wasting the precious storage space.
+Each of these files has a different purpose (explained below) and each of the files is wasting precious storage space.

 In total, the different file types in `/usr/lib64/python3.8/` take: